jphalimi/PythonForMIC/PCbuild/readme.txt

     play sounds (typically .wav files) under Windows

 Python-controlled subprojects that wrap external projects:
+_bsddb
+    Wraps Berkeley DB 4.7.25, which is currently built by _bsddb.vcproj. project (see below).
 _sqlite3
-    Wraps SQLite 3.7.4, which is currently built by sqlite3.vcproj (see below).
+    Wraps SQLite 3.5.9, which is currently built by sqlite3.vcproj (see below).
 _tkinter
     Wraps the Tk windowing system.
-Unlike _sqlite3, there's no corresponding tcltk.vcproj-type project that builds Tcl/Tk from vcproj's within our pcbuild.sln, which means this module expects to find a pre-built Tcl/Tk in either ..\..\tcltk for 32-bit or ..\..\tcltk64 for
+Unlike _bsddb and _sqlite3, there's no corresponding tcltk.vcproj-type project that builds Tcl/Tk from vcproj's within our pcbuild.sln, which means this module expects to find a pre-built Tcl/Tk in either ..\..\tcltk for 32-bit or ..\..\tcltk64 for